Aug 31 2011: Zeitgeist & After: An Interview With Christopher Le Brun (Metro, 2008)

 WB: One thing that strikes me is that they share the same roots in Romanticism and Symbolism as the motifs that appeared in works by painters like Anselm Keifer and Georg Baselitz around the same time – that interest in the Wagnerian subjects, the forests, the wanderers and so on.
 Were you aware of their work when you began making these paintings?

 CLB: I began making the paintings in the mid to late 1970s, and at the time I felt fairly isolated, as the emphasis in the art being shown at that time was mainly on American themes, abstraction, minimalism and so on.
 So at first, no, I wasn’t aware that those artists in Germany, and others in Italy, were moving in a similar direction.
-It was only after my work was selected for A New Spirit In Painting at the Royal Academy, which was the first real showing of their work in the UK, I think, that I realised I had tapped into the Zeitgeist in some way, and wasn’t the only painter drawing on these ideas.
+It was only after A New Spirit In Painting at the Royal Academy, which was the first real showing of their work in the UK, I think, that I realised I had tapped into the Zeitgeist in some way, and wasn’t the only painter drawing on these ideas.
 Once I did become aware of them, of course, it became a very competitive, energised time, as we all went on to try and paint better, bigger, more powerful work.
 I think someone at the time said it was like a ‘battle of paintings’ had broken out, with everyone trying to match the achievements of everyone else.
 If Kiefer painted bigger, I’d increase the scale of my work, which is one reason why the paintings from the 1980s are on such an ambitious scale, I think.

 WB: It’s interesting that this return to the symbols of Romanticism happened independently in several different places at the same time.
 Were you aware that you were using imagery that in some way had been declared off limits in art for many years?